CashScript/cashscript/website/docs/sdk/examples.md

 title: Examples
 ---

-An extensive collection of examples is available in the [GitHub repository](https://github.com/Bitcoin-com/cashscript/tree/master/examples).
+An extensive collection of examples is available in the [GitHub repository][github-examples].
 Below we discuss a few of these examples in more details.
 These examples focus mainly on the use of the SDK, while the [Examples page](/docs/language/examples) in the language section focuses more on the CashScript syntax.

 ## Transfer With Timeout
 The idea of this smart contract is explained on the [Language Examples page](/docs/language/examples#transfer-with-timeout).
 The gist is that it allows you to send an amount of BCH to someone, but if they don't claim the sent amount, it can be recovered by the sender.